mstruk12/Astro-416-Final-mstruk/README.md

 `field_reduced.csv` is the chosen field read into the notebook, queried with ADQL and saved

+`Final_Project_Report-Struk.pdf` is the PDF file of the written report for the project

 ### Methods

 We explore the results of using two feature matrices: